Republic of Estonia e-Residency logo

 Many e-residents also use a service provider to help with company formation.

-Payment institutions / Fintech companies offer the most flexible and accessible business banking and payment services, and accept applications online.
+Payment institutions/fintech companies offer the most flexible and accessible business banking and payment services, and accept applications online.

 Banks in Estonia will require you to make at least one physical visit to Estonia to set up your account, and to show your company has a strong connection to Estonia.

-Bookkeeping for your company in Estonia must comply with local accounting and legal standards.
+Accounting for your company in Estonia must comply with local accounting and legal standards.

-The minimum requirement is to file your company’s Annual Report each year, with additional obligations depending on the nature and activities of your business.
+The minimum requirement is to file your company’s annual report each year, with additional obligations depending on the nature and activities of your business.

 Using an accountant who knows the accounting principles and system in Estonia will save you time and energy in running your business.